Friday, December 19, 2025

 "This auction leaves no doubt that data centers’ demand for electricity continues to far outstrip new supply, and the solution will require concerted action involving PJM, its stakeholders, state and federal partners, and the data center industry itself,” said Stu Bresler, PJM Executive Vice President – Market Services and Strategy, who becomes chief operating officer on Jan.
 7. Read more here.

-PUC Commissioner Kathryn Zerfuss said-- “So we all know that we have many challenges as it relates to energy supply and demand, and the gap between supply and demand is just growing more and more every day.
+PUC Commissioner Kathryn Zerfuss said in another context-- “So we all know that we have many challenges as it relates to energy supply and demand, and the gap between supply and demand is just growing more and more every day.

 “We totally maintain that we have to take advantage of every single molecule and electron we can from all energy sources, whether it's solar, wind, for our electric grid.”
 Read more here.